 cosmology, with others possible if they can be fitted into a one-semester course.

-focus primarily on the mathematics and basic structure of the theory, with relevant physical
+focus primarily on the basic structure of the theory, with relevant physical

 motivation and insight thrown